Hidden Bose-Einstein Singularities in Correlated Electron Systems: Numerical Results

-Figure \ref{fig2} plots temperature dependences of the Lagrange multipliers $\lambda_{\rm n}^{}$ and $\lambda_{\bar{G}}$ of Eqs.\ (\ref{dSigma_lambda}) and (\ref{Sigma_lambda-s}), respectively, together with the first-order anomalous self-energy $\Delta_1^{}$ defined by the first term on the right-hand side of Eq.\ (\ref{Delta}) in terms of fully self-consistent $F$ with correlations, which is to be compared with the mean-field energy gap $\Delta_{\rm MF}^{}$.
+Figure \ref{fig2} shows the temperature dependences of the Lagrange multipliers $\lambda_{\rm n}^{}$ and $\lambda_{\bar{G}}$ of Eqs.\ (\ref{dSigma_lambda}) and (\ref{Sigma_lambda-s}), respectively, together with the first-order anomalous self-energy $\Delta_1^{}$ defined by the first term on the right-hand side of Eq.\ (\ref{Delta}) in terms of the fully self-consistent $F$ with correlations, which is to be compared with the mean-field energy gap $\Delta_{\rm MF}^{}$.
 The crosses and squares denote numerical results, and smooth curves are obtained by interpolating them.
 Matching the curves of $\lambda_{\rm n}^{}$ and $\lambda_{\bar{G}}$ yields an estimate of the superconducting transition temperature $T_{{\rm c}}^{}\!=\!
 0.0654$ with correlations, which is far below the mean-field value $T_{{\rm c}0}\!=\!0.1767$.
 This mean-field calculation yields the ratio $\Delta_{\rm MF}^{}(0)/T_{{\rm c}0}^{}\!=\!
-1.635$ that is still close to the weak-coupling value $1.76$ \cite{Leggett06}, while the one with correlations evaluated by $\Delta_1^{}(0)/T_{{\rm c}}^{}$ is enhanced up to $2.68$.
+1.635$ that is still close to the weak-coupling value of $1.76$ \cite{Leggett06}, whereas that with correlations evaluated by $\Delta_1^{}(0)/T_{{\rm c}}^{}$ is increased up to $2.68$.
 Note that all the quantities in Fig.\ \ref{fig2}, which originally have the dimension of energy, are of the same order as $|UN(0)|=0.09$, as may be expected naturally.